H0llyW00dzZ/GoGenAI-Terminal-Chat/README.md

 ### 🛠️ 📦 Minimalist Package `DebugOrErrorLogger` Key Features

-- 🔎 **Conditional Debug Logging (Currently Marked as TODO 📝)**: The logger allows for debug messages to be conditionally output based on the `DEBUG_MODE` environment variable.
+- 🔎 **Conditional Debug Logging**: The logger allows for debug messages to be conditionally output based on the `DEBUG_MODE` environment variable.
 When set to `true`, detailed debug information will be printed to `os.Stderr`, aiding in the development and troubleshooting process.

 - 🎨 **Color-Coded Error Output**: Errors are distinctly colorized in red when logged, making them stand out in the terminal for immediate attention.
 This colorization helps in quickly identifying errors amidst other log outputs.